thephpleague/csv/reading-8.0.md

 ## Return types

+<p class="message-notice">new feature introduced in <code>version 8.0</code></p>

-To enable dealing with huge CSV files in an efficient way version 8.0.0 introduces a way to modify the return type for some of its methods.
-By default the `Reader` methods will return an `array` which is optimized for small CSV.
-You can now set the method to return a `Iterator` to save memory when dealing with larger files.
-For the feature, the `Reader` exposes two new constants:
+The `Reader` class enables a way to modify the return type for some of its extract methods.
+To do so, the class exposes two new methods:

+- `Reader::setReturnType` : Set the return type for the next extract method call;
+- `Reader::getReturnType` : Return the return type for the next extract method call;

+The return type must be one of the following `Reader` constant:

-- `Reader::TYPE_ARRAY`: When set the next call to a supported method will return an `Array`;
+- `Reader::TYPE_ARRAY`: to set the return type to be an `Array`;
-- `Reader::TYPE_ITERATOR`: When set the next call to a supported method will return an `Iterator`;
+- `Reader::TYPE_ITERATOR`: to set the return type to be an `Iterator`;

-By default, the return type is set to `Reader::TYPE_ARRAY`.
+By default, and to preserve backward compatibility the return type is set to `Reader::TYPE_ARRAY`.

-At any given time you can access the return type to be used on the next call using the feature getter method.

 ~~~php
 $reader->getReturnType(); //returns Reader::TYPE_ARRAY